 In the business environment this could include a range of natural and man-made disasters that could affect an organization’s ability to do its work, legal risks, project risks, financial risks and security risks.

-There are seven generally accepted rules when it comes to risk communication that were devised by the Environmental Protection Agency in the USA:
+There are six generally accepted rules when it comes to risk communication that were devised by the Environmental Protection Agency in the USA:

 1. Accept and involve the public as your partner

 One of the most important principles of crisis and emergency risk communication is to be inclusive and accepting of the public.
 By doing this you need to recognize your partner as an equal, not as someone who you must educate or correct.
 You need to ensure that your partners understand what you believe is important about the situation so you can have an effective discussion about it.
 The don’t have to support your beliefs.